 Keeping on top of your wellbeing as a remote worker

 The odd thing about working from home is that it’s actually something I’m used to.
 I’ve done it for the last few years, so if anyone should know how to navigate this, it’s me.
-However, I work remotely under a certain set of circumstances; notably, that when I work, my child is at school and my house is quiet enough for me to get stuff done.
-Obviously that’s no longer the case!
+However, I work remotely under a certain set of circumstances; notably, when I work, my child is at school and my house is quiet enough for me to get stuff done.
+Obviously, that’s no longer the case.

 So, how do you keep on top of your wellbeing and try to maintain some sort of productivity when your routine is totally disrupted?

 The short answer to this is that you can’t.
 I know, I bet you were expecting some kind of super-bloggy how-to guide on what to do to stay on top of things.
 That’s not really what I can offer in this post, as much as I’d like to pretend otherwise.
-It’s hard bloody work at the moment, and one of the things I’ve been finding hardest is the feeling that I have to be working, and not being able to do that.
+It’s hard bloody work at the moment, and one thing I find particularly hard is the feeling that I should be working, and not being able to do that.